 Prior to Starting Work

-Once the above is satisfied and the permit is granted, the permittee must contact the Department of Engineering and Construction at least 24 hours before starting work.
+Once the above is satisfied and the permit is granted, the permittee must contact the Department of Engineering and Construction Management at least 24 hours before starting work.